Problem

 Apparently, the certificate of your Git server is not trusted.

-This can happen if the Git server uses for example a Let’s Encrypt certificate which gets renewed every at least 3 months.
+This usually happens if the Git server is using a self-signed SSL certificate, a Let’s Encrypt certificate (which gets renewed every at least 3 months) or simply because the certificate is expired.

 Solution